“Your brain is a crappy office. It’s meant to have ideas, not hold them.”

 What if I told you there was a better way?
 A roadmap to better move your tasks along?

-That’s example what Agile does.
-Combine it with project management skills are you will be able to get your task under control, reprioritize in minutes instead of hours, and manage project successfully.
+That’s an example of what Agile does.
+Combine it with project management skills and you will be able to get your task under control, reprioritize in minutes instead of hours, and manage projects successfully.

 This course is for you if you…

 Lauren has held every admin and assistant title under the sun including Office Manager, Virtual Assistant, EA to the CEO and private PA to HNWIs.
 She is a former OfficeNinjas All-Star winner and founder of The Officials.
 She is passionate about empowering admins and assistants.